 Despite the volatility that occurred in the global capital markets in recent years, the Corporation and its utilities were successful at raising long-term capital at reasonable rates.
 Volatility in the global capital markets can increase the cost, and affect the timing, of the issuance of long-term capital by the Corporation and its utilities.
 While the cost of borrowing may increase, the Corporation and its utilities expect to continue to have reasonable access to capital in the near to medium terms.
 The cost of recently renewed and extended credit facilities has increased and may also increase going forward; however, the increase in interest expense and/or fees has not significantly impacted the Corporation's consolidated financial results for 2010.
-During 2010 TGVI and Newfoundland Power renegotiated their respective credit facilities, but with an increase in pricing reflecting current general market conditions.
+During 2010 TGVI and Newfoundland Power renegotiated their respective credit facility agreements in advance of the scheduled maturity dates, resulting in substantially similar terms as the former credit facilities, but with an increase in pricing reflecting current general market conditions.
 Due to their regulated nature, increased cost of borrowing at the utilities is eligible to be recovered in customer rates.